 - Pursuing prosecutions, fines and jail time through the courts.
 Convictions send a clear message that risking public safety has serious consequences;

-- Publicly sharing convictions.
-This reminds consumers and contractors about the consequences when you don't hire Licensed Electrical Contractors;
+- Publicly sharing Administrative Penalties and convictions.
+This reminds consumers and contractors about the consequences when you don't hire Licensed Electrical Contractors.

-- Programs that help identify commercial renovation work being done without filing an electrical notification;
+- Programs that identify commercial renovation work being done without filing an electrical notification;

 - Intercepting illegal online advertising;